RetroPie/RetroPie-Docs/docs/Debian.md

 Install the needed packages for the RetroPie setup script:

     sudo apt-get install -y git dialog unzip xmlstarlet

+NOTE: if you get any errors about any package not being found and you're using Ubuntu, make sure the `universe` APT repository has been added and enabled on the system by running `sudo add-apt-repository universe` and then starting again with the previous step.

 Download the latest RetroPie setup script: